top of page

 In order to turn solid beeswax into a polish for furniture, shoes or leather, it needs to be softened by mixing it with a suitable oil.
 Read on to find out how.

-Tray containing to make DIY beeswax polish (beeswax bars and olive oil)
+Ingredients for making DIY beeswax polish (beeswax bars and olive oil) arranged on a tray

 Materials for making beeswax polish